-- Cease the policy of the Department of Housing leasing their housing assets to charitable/not for profit organisations who are then eligible for charitable Local Government rate exemptions; or - 2.
+- 1. Cease the policy of the Department of Housing leasing their housing assets to charitable/not for profit organisations who are then eligible for charitable Local Government rate exemptions; or - IN BRIEF - Department of Housing policy and practice to lease housing assets, to not for profit organisations is eroding Local Governments' rate base. - 2.
 Provide Local Governments with a rate equivalent payment annually as compensation for the loss of rates income; or - 3.
 Include in the lease agreements with charitable institutions that they must pay Local Government rates on behalf of the Department of Housing recognising the services Local Government provides to its tenants.

-Moved Cr Giorgia Johnson, City of Bayswater Seconded President Tony Dean, Shire of Nannup
+MovedCr Giorgia Johnson, City of BayswaterSecondedPresident Tony Dean, Shire of Nannup